About All Saints

 An Anglican church in the heart of Dallas

-If you’re new to Christianity, or even the Anglican expression of Christianity, we recognize that throughout this site there may be words, phrases, or ideas that feel unfamiliar.
+Welcome!
+If you’re new to the Anglican tradition, or even the Christian faith, we recognize that throughout this site there may be words, phrases, or ideas that feel unfamiliar.
 If so, your curiosities are welcome here!
 Please don't hesitate to reach out with any questions or interests you may have about our community.
-We'd also love to meet you in person!
-Join us for worship on Sunday.
+We'd also love to meet you in person on a Sunday morning.
 Come and see.

 Clergy & Ministry Directors